 During 2016-2017 Malcolm organised monthly concerts at the church and developing a different community focus through asking people to share their hopes and dreams.
 He brought together different communities together through collective experiences and aspirations which were expressed through an exhibition in the church and in a concert on Sunday 25th June as the last in the series of monthly concerts.
 More information on this is at Littlemore Dreams and an online exhibition as well as a dance film is accessible from there.

 In addition Malcolm has scored a mass for any interested choir or individual singer to join in with us in our concert and the mass was developed from simple songs gathered from communities of Oxford and especially Littlemore.
 More information on the mass is at Littlemore Mass and Scores are available for download.

-Malcolm is continuing his work in bringing communities together through a theme for this year of tapestry line and thread.
+During 2017-18 Malcolm continued his work in bringing communities together through a theme for this year of tapestry line and thread.

-As with all previous years this is a platform to engage all and will encompass music of all genres and as many different communities from Littlemore as possible.
-In addition to composing and bringing together new compositions of others Malcolm will be bringing together other art forms with music and integrating visual art and dance into the composition and musical programme created.
+As with all previous years this was a platform to engage all and encompassed music of all genres and as many different communities from Littlemore as possible.
+In addition to composing and bringing together new compositions of others Malcolm brought together other art forms with music and integrated visual art and dance into the composition and musical programme created.
 Details of the ideas behind this project and initial plans, images and recordings are all available at Tapestry Line and Thread.

-In addition to this specific project all scores created by Malcolm for the church (such as the mass from last year) will be made available here so that any interested church or community group can use them provided this is not for profit.
+All scores created by Malcolm for the church (such as the Littlemore Mass and Oratorio as well as incidental music composed for services and concerts) will be made available here so that any interested church or community group can use them provided this is not for profit.
 If commercial use is sought please contact Malcolm through the church.